viown/coverdl/README.md

 ## Upgrading

+> **Note:** The upgrading feature has not been implemented yet, below shows what it would look like.

 coverdl will not download cover art for albums that already have them.
 Instead, you can upgrade them to a better quality version.

 The `--upgrade` option allows you to upgrade your existing cover art to a better quality version (if found) by comparing the similarity of both images.
 This allows you to safely upgrade your existing cover art while being sure that a different version won't be downloaded by mistake: